joesizzlin/portBannerGrab/README.md

 portBannerGrab.py is heavily commented for more detail.

-Feel free to comment and contribue as needed.
+Feel free to comment and contribute as needed.